Board of Directors

 Angelina Wapakabulo, board member, AIDS Healthcare Foundation board of directors

-Angelina C. Wapakabulo | Vice Global Chair
+Angelina C. Wapakabulo | Global Vice Chair

 Mrs. Angelina C. Wapakabulo is the High Commissioner.
 In February 2009, the President of the Republic of Uganda, H.E.
 Yoweri Kaguta Museveni, appointed Wapakabulo Uganda’s Ambassador to the Republic of Kenya as well as Uganda Permanent Representative to the United Nations Environment Program and UN-HABITAT.
 Wapakabulo has been associated with AHF since 2001 and served as the bureau advisor for the East/West Africa Bureau for three years.